-Facilities will be planned and designed with regard to the latest Building Bulletins, design guidance and standards issued by DCSF, including DDA requirements, and other partner organisations such as Sport England and the Arts Council.
+Facilities will be planned and designed with regard to the latest Building Bulletins, design guidance and standards issued by DCSF, including DDA requirements, and other partner organisations.
 We will also consider exemplar designs and good practice to ensure that innovative and inspirational solutions provide effective, efficient facilities that meet the aspirations of the building users as well as support 21st century learning.